-Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, including manufacturing expenses, clinical trial expenses, research and development expenses and general factors to consider carefully before deciding to purchase any securities in this offering.
+Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, including manufacturing expenses, clinical trial expenses, research and development expenses and general and administrative expenses.
+See "Use of Proceeds."

-Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of certain of the intend to list the warrants on any securities exchange or nationally recognized trading system.
+You should read the "Risk Factors" section of this prospectus for a discussion of certain of the Risk factors factors to consider carefully before deciding to purchase any securities in this offering.

-National Securities Exchange Listing Our common stock is listed on the NASDAQ Global Market under the symbol "BLPH."
-We do not
+Our common stock is listed on the NASDAQ Global Market under the symbol "BLPH."
+We do not intend to list the warrants on any securities exchange or nationally recognized trading system.